A Causal Framework for Non-Linear Quantum Mechanics: Analysis

 \section{Analysis}

 In this section, we derive the key phenomenological consequences of this non-linear modification.
-This includes the phenomenology of entangled macroscopic states (sub-section \ref{subsec:NLMacro}), the sensitivity of this effect to cosmology (sub-section \ref{subsec:cosmo}) and the causal aspects of this scenario in curved space-times (sub-section \ref{subsec:quantumwormholes}).
+This includes the phenomenology of entangled macroscopic states (Subsection \ref{subsec:NLMacro}), the sensitivity of this effect to cosmology (Subsection \ref{subsec:cosmo}) and the causal aspects of this scenario in curved space-times (Subsection \ref{subsec:quantumwormholes}).